 3. Infrastructure Headaches

 Hardware can be a headache.
 Backup servers and storage systems that go with them are more things to manage, secure, patch, and keep up-to-date.
-Vulnerability assessments, penetration tests, Firewall and WAF rules to set and manage, integration with Active Directory, SIEM, SMTP, etc. etc. the list can go on.
+Vulnerability assessments, penetration tests, Firewall and WAF rules to set and manage, integration with Active Directory, SIEM, SMTP, etc., etc. the list can go on.
 If these headaches can be outsourced, why not?

 In these times, with most organizations cutting costs, IT teams are perennially understaffed.
-And those on staff already have frayed nerves working through several emergencies any given day.
+And those on staff already have frayed nerves working through several emergencies on any given day.
 Backup systems can be complex to deploy and keep running.
 It requires staff, training, and the right expertise.
-Using a service means these personnel are effectively outsourced too.
+Using a service means this personnel is effectively outsourced too.
 As opposed to a team of 3-5 members, an organization may be able to manage with as little as half a head-count if using a reliable SaaS backup service

 5. Protect against obsolescence

-Unlike on-premise hardware which can become old, obsolete, become unsupported, good SaaS solutions usually assure customers of cutting edge compute, network and storage systems.
+Unlike on-premise hardware which can become old, obsolete, become unsupported, good SaaS solutions usually assure customers of cutting-edge compute, network, and storage systems.
 It is in the interest of the SaaS vendor to stay on top of their game for performance and competitive reasons and old customers get the same benefits of the hardware upgrades a SaaS vendor makes to gain new customers.